ganeshhalthota/meta-rpi5-secure-aosp/docs/development.md

-# RPi5 Secure AOSP Builder - Docker Workflow
+# RPi5 Secure AOSP Builder - Development Guide

 This document describes the Docker-based workflow for building AOSP for Raspberry Pi 5.